rehierl/node-tree-outliner/algorithm-notes.md

 <!-- ======================================================================= -->
 ## Open/Closed Sections

-* Associating entities (notes, headings, subsections) with sections is similar to writing to a binary stream.
-Such a stream is either open or closed.
-* A section is open, if it is still allowed to associate entities with it.
-* A section has ended (is closed), if that is no longer possible.
+A section is considered open, if it is still allowed to associate entities (notes, headings, subsections) with it.
+A section has ended (is closed), if that is no longer possible.

-when to open, when to close

-* When entering/creating a section, each section is automatically opened.
-  This step can be seen to implicitly lock resources (e.g. allocate memory).
+Similar to binary streams, certain resources (e.g. memory) are associated with a section.
+These must be allocated (locked) when a section is opened and released (freed, unlocked) when it is closed.

-* In order to allow freeing these resources, there needs to be a point for each section at which locked resources can be released.
-* Ultimately, that point is reached for any section when the traversal of the tree ends.
+Once created, a new section object is automatically opened for associations.
+As this step will lock resources, there needs to be a point for each section at which locked resources can be released.
+Ultimately, that point is reached for any section when the tree traversal ends.
 But, at that point, certain sections might no longer be accessible.
-  As a result, resources allocated for sections that are no longer accessible will remain locked (e.g. memory leaks).
+As a result, resources allocated for sections that are no longer accessible, will remain locked (e.g. memory leaks).

 <!-- ======================================================================= -->
 ## Implied headings